Siriporn Thaweesuk

-Siriporn Thaweesuk (often known by her name in the ring, Samson) (born 26 April 1983) is a female light-flyweight boxing champion (western boxing, not Muay Thai), from Lopburi Province, Thailand.
+Siriporn Thaweesuk (often known by her ring names, Samson Sor Siriporn or Samson Tor Buamas) (born 26 April 1983) is a female light-flyweight professional boxer from Lopburi Province, Thailand.
+She is a former WBC female world light flyweight champion.

+Thaweesuk was convicted of selling amphetamines and sentenced to ten years in prison.

 Thaweesuk won the title while serving a prison sentence, and was granted an early release from Thai prison after winning a world title, having been promised such prior to her victory.
 Originally a ten-year sentence, Thaweesuk served seven years.

-She defeated Japan's Ayaka Miyao in a title fight, which was held in a prison yard boxing ring.
+She defeated Japan's Ayaka Miyao in a title fight for the WBC female light flyweight championship, which was held in a boxing ring in Klong Prem Prison.
+As a result, she was granted an early release from the Women's Correctional Institute in Pathum Thani.